encukou/gillcup/doc/source/tutorial2.rst

 times.

 If you saw movement, congratulations!
 You've made your first Gillcup animation.
-As you can see, the setting of the rotation took 3 seconds[#] to complete, smoothly transitioning from the previous value (0°) to 45°.
+As you can see, the setting of the rotation took 3 seconds [1]_ to complete, smoothly transitioning from the previous value (0°) to 45°.